Interested in becoming a travel blogger? Trying to learn how to start a travel blog and get paid? Then these travel blog

 Pick a name that you can use long term

-Think about how your name will represent you and your brand in the long term.
-While I can’t help you pick a travel blog name, here are some ideas of names that you should probably stay away from:
+Think about how your name will represent you in the long term.
+While I can’t help you pick a travel blog name, here are some ideas of names that you should stay away from:

 – Don’t choose a travel blog name like “Twenty Year Old Nomad,” because next year you’ll be 21.

-– Don’t pick a name like “Jon’s Alaskan Adventure” even if you’re spending an extended period there (i.e. a couple of months).
+– Don’t pick a name like “Jon’s Alaskan Adventure” even if you’re planning to spend an extended time there.
 The travel bug is real, and there’s a good chance you’ll want to visit places outside of Alaska in the future.

 – Avoid names like “Hostel Boy Traveler” unless you plan to stay in hostels the rest of your life.
-While finding a niche is important, don’t choose a name that may become irrelevant as you progress through different stages of your life.
+While finding a niche is important, don’t choose a name that you will outgrow as go through life.
 As time goes by, we all change, and what we enjoy changes.